In this article, you will learn what is a heat exchanger? Its diagram, parts, working, advantages, uses, and types of heat exchangers.

 We can find another example in a heat sink, in which heat is generated in a liquid medium by an electronic or mechanical device.
 Heat exchangers are widely used in space heaters, refrigeration, air conditioning, power stations (nuclear or hydroelectric), and chemical plants.

-It is a device that allows heat from one liquid (liquid or gas) to be transferred to another liquid or gas without the two-liquids mixing or coming into direct contact.
-They are used for cooling components features water to air, liquid-cooled, closed-loop system.
+It is a device that allows heat from one liquid (liquid or gas) to be transferred to another liquid or gas without the two liquids mixing or coming into direct contact.
+They are used for cooling components that feature water to air, liquid-cooled, closed-loop systems.

 Closed-loop liquid cooling is defined as a cooling system that uses liquid as a coolant and uses a heat exchanger to remove heat from the coolant.
 The most commonly used coolants are water, deionized water, disrupted glycol, and water solutions.